plexlad/plexlad/README.md

 Enjoys making things!
 (Keyboards, 3D printing, etc.).
 Love programming, though want to get more experienced.
-Truly want to see a world of open standards and tools, technology for humands, not money.
+Truly want to see a world of open standards and tools, technology for humans, not money.

 ### Experienced in:
  * Javascript